 I have dedicated my life to the pursuit of social, criminal, and economic justice.
 Societies can be measured by how they treat their most vulnerable.
 In our society, as with most societies, it is those whose incomes are lowest and whose life choices are fewest.
 I want to do everything I can to alleviate their burden.
 Acknowledging their needs and attempting to make their lives better is not just a feel-good opportunity.
 Their success means that we all succeed.

-As I take the next career step in an effort to serve the people of the 45th House District in the Missouri legislature, there are five overarching issues about which I am most passionate:
+As I take this next step in an effort to serve the people of the 46th House District in the Missouri legislature, there are six overarching issues about which I am most passionate:

 Education: Access to quality education for all is what defines America.
 From pre-K to elementary to secondary to technical or professional education, it is our collective federal, state, and local responsibility to ensure that no child is excluded.
 This means that: